 After the transaction is sent, you will immediately see a confirmation message, because our system will detect the incoming transaction automatically.

-Seeing either of the two windows below means that you do not need to do anything else – your Bitcoin invoice is paid!
+Seeing the window below means that you do not need to do anything else – your Bitcoin invoice is paid!
 Great job – the merchant is notified and will soon process your order.

 If you want to pay the Bitcoin invoice value using two or more different wallets or different Transaction IDs, rest assured – this is possible.
 Please read the part on underpaid orders in the following section.